Charlton, Southbridge to receive $500,000 each; $100,000 in Webster

 BOSTON — Several local communities are among the more than two dozen who will receive state funds for bridge projects.

 The Massachusetts Department of Transportation (MassDOT) announced a new round of Municipal Small Bridge Program Grant Awards in which 27 communities will be receiving a total amount of $6.3 million.
 Nearly 20 percent of those funds will be received by communities in southern Worcester County.
-Charlton and Southbridge will each receive $500,000 for design/construction of bridge replacement projects, while Webster will receiver $100,000 for design/preservation of a bridge preservation project.
+Charlton and Southbridge will each receive $500,000 for design/construction of bridge replacement projects and hi vis uniforms to keep the workers safe, while Webster will receiver $100,000 for design/preservation of a bridge preservation project.
 Other communities in the general area receiving funds include $100,000 awards for preservation in Paxton and Sutton.

 The program is a need and merit-based program that seeks to fund those applications that demonstrate a critical need or substantially extend the life of an existing small bridge.
 According to MassDOT, projects are evaluated according to a strict set of eligibility criteria that consider the condition, benefits, and repair status of each bridge.